Social customs in Morocco – part one

 As soon as you leave the airplane and you stand in line for customs, there are a few things that strike you as different (this is apart from the climate: another post will be about that).

-First of all: when you look at your fellow travellers: clothing.
+First of all: when you look at your fellow travelers: clothing.
 Yes, you can enter Morocco -as a woman- wearing a halter top and spaghetti-straps and a short skirt.
 And you can walk around in a big city like Marrakech with it.
-Personally; I don’t think it is very respectfull.
+Personally; I don’t think it is very respectful.
 Overall it is considered decent to cover your shoulders and wear a trouser or skirt below the knees.
 And by the way; this is considered decent for men as well!

 This will bring me to the next subject of ‘social customs’ a subject more difficult to define: respect.
-In Morocco it is very important to respect people.
+In Morocco, it is very important to respect people.
 And this is also something you see while waiting in line for customs; the guys dividing the queues and making sure everything runs smoothly, they are very keen on helping older people, disabled people and people with children.
-They always ensure that people with special needs are helped very fast, have to walk less and are treated with care.
+They always ensure that people with special needs are helped very fast, have to walk less, and are treated with care.

 You see it everywhere.
 People talking, shaking hands, kissing on the cheek, walk hand in hand.

 There is a lot more to be told about social customs.
 As I said: everything is different.
-Eating, housing etc. Etc. But lesson number one: show respect!
+Eating, housing, etc. Etc. But lesson number one: show respect!
 Everything else will follow.

 Curious about your response!